getodk/docs/docs/collect-offline-maps.rst

 .. warning::

   Vector MBTiles files (with .pbf tiles) are only supported if :guilabel:`Mapbox` is selected as the :ref:`basemap source <basemap-settings>` and are currently displayed without configurable styling.
 Each layer's lines are displayed in a different color picked by ODK Collect.
 These colors will be the same across all devices using the same MBTiles file but they will not be meaningful.
-For example, all roads may be pink.
-Shapes are not filled in.
+For example, roads may be pink, orange, etc. Shapes are not filled in.

 In Collect, MBTiles files will be identified by the ``name`` specified in the MBTiles metadata.
 Make sure to use a descriptive name, especially if you will be using several different MBTiles files.